-The US FDA recommends efficient clinical trial design strategies to expedite the development of oncology drugs and biologics.
+The US FDA recommends efficient clinical trial design strategies such as basket designs, and umbrella designs to expedite the development of oncology drugs and biologics.
 FDA also provides guidance and advice to sponsors of drugs and biologics for cancer treatment regarding the design and conduct of clinical trials, other than first-in-human (FIH) trials.

-In contrast to traditional trial designs, where a single drug is tested in a single disease population in one clinical trial, master protocols use a single infrastructure, trial design, and protocol to simultaneously evaluate multiple drugs and/or disease populations in multiple substudies, allowing for efficient and accelerated drug development.
+In contrast to traditional trial designs, which tests a single drug in a single disease population in one clinical trial, In contrast to traditional trial designs, the master protocols use a single infrastructure, trial design, and protocol to simultaneously evaluate multiple drugs and/or disease populations in multiple substudies, which allows efficient and accelerated drug development.

-In the previous article, we have discussed the RCT and adaptive clinical trial designs.
-In this article, we will be discussing modern trial designs such as basket (bucket), umbrella & platform trial designs which are recommended and most efficient clinical trial designs.
+In the previous article, we have seen the RCT and adaptive clinical trial designs.
+In this article, we will discuss the most efficient clinical trial designs like basket (bucket), umbrella & platform trial designs.

-Before going into the details of various trial designs such as basket trials, umbrella trials, or platform trial designs, let’s understand a master protocol.
+Before going into the details of various trial designs, let’s understand what is a master protocol?

 What is the master protocol?

-A master protocol is defined as a study protocol designed with multiple substudies, which may have different objectives and involves coordinated efforts to evaluate one or more investigational drugs in one or more disease subtypes within the overall trial structure.
+A master protocol is a study protocol design with multiple substudies, which may have different objectives and involves coordinated efforts to evaluate one or more investigational drugs in one or more disease subtypes within the overall trial structure.

-The sponsor may design the master protocol with either a fixed or adaptive design with an intent to modify the protocol to incorporate or terminate individual substudies within the master protocol.
+The sponsor may design the master protocol with either a fixed or adaptive design intent to modify the protocol to incorporate or terminate individual substudies within the master protocol.

 What are the novel master trial designs?

-Master protocols, classified as basket trials, umbrella trials, and platform trials, are novel designs that investigate multiple hypotheses through concurrent sub-studies (e.g., multiple treatments or populations or that allow adding/removing arms during the trial), offering enhanced efficiency and a more ethical approach to trial evaluation.
+Master protocols, classified as basket trials, umbrella trials, and platform trials are novel designs that investigate multiple hypotheses through concurrent sub-studies.
+For example, multiple treatments or populations or that allow adding/removing arms during the trial.
+These offer enhanced efficiency and a more ethical approach to trial evaluation.

-These designs are mostly used in Oncology trials but can be used in other disease trials.
+These designs are widely used in oncology trials and are suitable for many other disease trials.

 Despite the many advantages of these designs and the FDA recommendation for using such designs, many researchers tend to still use traditional designs due to a lack of knowledge or a well-established strategy in clinical drug development.